US bomber drills aggravate North Korea ahead of Trump's Asia visit

 KCNA said the combination of the bomber drills with the presence of the carrier groups underscored the gravity of the situation.

-"The U.S. imperialists are making last-ditch efforts to check the dynamic advance of the DPRK by deploying their nuclear strategic assets in succession, but its army and people are never frightened at such moves," KCNA reported, refering to North Korea by its official initials.
+"The U.S. imperialists are making last-ditch efforts to check the dynamic advance of the DPRK by deploying their nuclear strategic assets in succession, but its army and people are never frightened at such moves," KCNA reported, referring to North Korea by the initials for its official name.

 "The U.S. imperialist warmongers should not act rashly."

-(Reporting by Soyoung Kim in SEOUL and Phil Stewart in WASHINGTON; Additional reporting by Steve Holland in WASHINGTON; Writing by Lincoln Feast; Editing by Michael Perry)
+(Reporting by Soyoung Kim in SEOUL and Phil Stewart in WASHINGTON; Additional reporting by Steve Holland in WASHINGTON and Michael Martina in BEIJING; Writing by Lincoln Feast; Editing by Nick Macfie)